jovotech/learn-jovo/courses/project-3-podcast-player/step-4.md

 }
 ```

-Right next to the other Alexa built-in intents, we will add the `AMAZON.PauseIntent` and `AMAZON.ResumeIntent` in the same format:
+Right next to the other Alexa built-in intents inside the `alexa` object, which is used to add platform-specific intents and input types, we will add the `AMAZON.PauseIntent` and `AMAZON.ResumeIntent` in the same format:

 ```javascript
 // model/en-US.json